 - hard-boiled eggs with the shells crushed

 - cottage cheese

 There are still so many veggies and other human foods to try.
 And the pups don't seem to mind the variety.
-Even their digestive systems handle these small variances well.
-If I get too gung-ho with the chicken livers, then I may be picking up softer poops.
-Otherwise, output has been consistent.
+With the help of a daily probiotic their digestive systems handle these small variances well.